isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 to electronically endorse and transfer the ownership of a document among stakeholders along a trade flow.
 <br>
-<br>This choice was deliberate to <strong>eliminate the need for a central authority</strong> or
+<br>This choice was deliberate to eliminate the need for a central authority
-body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
+or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>
 </div>
+<p></p>
 <blockquote>
 <p>Download &lt;factsheet&gt;.</p>
 </blockquote>